Evolution of cooperation in networks with well-connected cooperators: Results

-The picture is somewhat different for the networks with increased degree assortativity (\figref{fig.cfracres}, bottom row of plots).
-For degree-assorted scale-free networks, both types of strategy-degree correlation (intermediate and perfect) enhance cooperation for Prisoner's Dilemma, with the perfect correlation having a larger effect (\figref{fig.cfracres}e).
-For the Snowdrift game, however, the effects in this network type are very limited (\figref{fig.cfracres}g).
-For degree-assorted Poisson networks, the intermediate strategy-degree correlation does not affect cooperation (\figref{fig.cfracres}f,h).
+The picture is somewhat different for the networks with increased degree assortativity (Figure~\ref{fig.cfracres}, bottom row of plots).
+For degree-assorted scale-free networks, both types of strategy-degree correlation (intermediate and perfect) enhance cooperation for Prisoner’s Dilemma, with the perfect correlation having a larger effect (Figure~\ref{fig.cfracres}e).
+For the Snowdrift game, however, the effects in this network type are very limited (Figure~\ref{fig.cfracres}g).
+For degree-assorted Poisson networks, the intermediate strategy-degree correlation does not affect cooperation (Figure~\ref{fig.cfracres}f,h).
 In contrast, the perfect correlation has a large, positive effect for all $b>1$ for Prisoner's Dilemma, and also enhances cooperation for large $\rho$ for the Snowdrift game.
-Hence, for the networks with increased degree assortativity (where individuals of similar connectedness cluster together), the effect of correlation between cooperative strategy and social connectedness depends non-trivially on the combination of the network type, the game, and the level of correlation (presence of stochasticity in the cooperator placement).
+Hence, for the networks with increased degree assortativity, the effect of correlation between cooperative strategy and social connectedness depends non-trivially on the combination of the network type, the game, and the level of correlation (presence of stochasticity in the cooperator placement).
+Here, cooperators’ occupation of well-connected network positions can enhance cooperation in both scale-free and Possion networks, under certain conditions.